Quaker Voluntary Service Board Members

 John lives on Lopez Island of the San Juan Islands in Northwestern Washington State with his partner Lisa.
 He helps in parenting two teenagers and in taking care of the families’ chicken flock and beloved yellow lab, Cora.
 John enjoys the outdoors and has participated in a variety of habitat restoration projects including the restoration of his great grandfather’s homestead in North Dakota to a native grassland.

 Cheryl joined the Cambridge Friends Meeting in Massachusetts in 1974, where she served as a volunteer with the AFSC.
-She is an immediate past clerk of the Yellow Springs Friends Meeting.
+She recently served as clerk of the Yellow Springs Friends Meeting.
 Her husband Jim served on the board of the Quaker United Nations Office and provides ongoing support the staff.

 Cheryl has played a leadership role in several higher education capacities, serving traditional aged and adult college students, graduate students, and gifted high school students while advancing the fields of experiential learning, civic education, service-learning, intensive learning environments, and spirituality in higher education.
-Her co-authored book, Common Fire: Leading Lives of Commitment in a Complex World (Beacon Press, 1996) and her ongoing research on diversity, service-learning, and vocational calling has relevance for the design of the Quaker Voluntary Service Program.
+Her co-authored book, Common Fire: Leading Lives of Commitment in a Complex World (Beacon Press, 1996, written with fellow Quakers James Keen, Larry Daloz, and Sharon Parks) and her ongoing research on diversity, service-learning, and vocational calling has relevance for the design of the Quaker Voluntary Service Program.
 Cheryl is now a faculty member at Walden University in the Ph.D. in Education program.
 Previously she worked at Antioch College in Yellow Springs, Ohio where she also served over time as Dean of Faculty, co-Dean of Students, Director of the Center for Community Learning, and College Professor.
-She has served for 12 years as Senior Researcher for the Bonner Foundation and has completed a longitudinal study of student development in the four-year community service programs on 25 campuses.
+She served for 12 years as Senior Researcher for the Bonner Foundation and has completed a longitudinal study of student development in the four-year community service programs on 25 campuses.
 Her first professional work involved founding and coordinating the Harvard Peace and Conflict Studies Program, during which time she also served as Quaker campus minister.

 Noah seeks to be faithful in the living Quaker tradition of gospel ministry—the practical spiritual work of encouraging faithfulness and awakening hearts.
 Putney Friends Meeting in Vermont has released him for service encouraging the future of Friends.
 Noah brings experience as a team leader in AmeriCorps, the U.S. national community service program, where he coordinated violence-prevention and leadership education programs for at-risk youth.
 He has served with the American Friends Service Committee in a range of roles from community organizing to policy advocacy.
 From 2006-2010, he established and directed a medical aid effort supporting Iraqi refugees in the Middle East.
 His writing on issues of service and spirituality has been published in publications including Friends Journal, Quaker Life, Western Friend, FGConnections, The National Catholic Reporter, and through the Wider Quaker Fellowship.
 In 2009, Utne Reader magazine recognized him as one of “50 Visionaries Who Are Changing Your World.”
 He serves as Secretary of New England Yearly Meeting.